 She has also penned seven critically acclaimed romantic suspense novels, including Trust Me, which debuted in February 2022.
 Publisher’s Weekly said of the novel: “(In this) whirlwind romantic thriller . . .
 Irvin follows the characters through twists and turns, writing through the lens of faith and broken faith, while illuminating a bridge across shattered relationships to second chances.”

 She is the author of the Amish of Big Sky Country series, which focused on three Amish communities in northwestern Montana affected by devastating wildfires.
 These included Mountains of Grace, A Long Bridge Home, and Peace in the Valley.

 The first book in the Every Amish Season series, Upon a Spring Breeze, won the 2018 Readers Choice Award from the Faith, Hope, and Love Chapter of Romance Writers of America in the long contemporary romance category.

 She is also the author of the Amish of Bee County series that includes The Saddle Maker’s Son, The Bishop’s Son and The Beekeeper’s Son.
 This last novel received a starred review from Publisher’s Weekly, calling it “a delicately woven masterpiece.”
 The Beekeeper’s Son was a finalist in the national 2016 ACFW Carol Awards Contest in the romance category.
-Kelly is also the author of the Bliss Creek Amish series and the New Hope Amish series, both from Harvest House.
-She has also penned two romantic suspense novels, A Deadly Wilderness and No Child of Mine.
+Kelly is also the author of the Bliss Creek Amish series and the New Hope Amish series.

 Kelly’s novel, Love Redeemed, was a 2015 finalist in the American Christian Fiction Writers (ACFW) Carol Awards contest.